 When overwhelmed, I try to remind myself: bird by bird.

-Life is a series of mini-experiments
+Life is a series of pilots

 I recently finished reading Pivot by Jenny Blake.
 In Pivot, Blake lays out a blueprint for tackling a major career change, and all that comes with it.
 Obviously, this is right up my alley.

 In the book, the process of conducting pilots (or mini-experiments) is discussed heavily.

 My sabbatical is an pilot of grand proportions.
 Inside of this big pilot are many smaller pilots.
 Everything I put my time into is a mini-experiment to see what sticks, what works, what doesn’t, and what feels right for me.